Definition of planet: Hydrostatic equilibrium

 However, there is no precise point at which an object can be said to have reached hydrostatic equilibrium.
 As Soter noted in his article, "how are we to quantify the degree of roundness that distinguishes a planet?
 Does gravity dominate such a body if its shape deviates from a spheroid by 10 percent or by 1 percent?
 Nature provides no unoccupied gap between round and non-round shapes, so any boundary would be an arbitrary choice."
 Furthermore, the point at which an object's mass compresses it into an ellipsoid varies depending on the chemical makeup of the object.
 Objects made of ices, such as Enceladus and Miranda, assume that state more easily than those made of rock, such as Vesta and Pallas.
 Heat energy, from gravitational collapse, impacts, tidal forces such as orbital resonances, or radioactive decay, also factors into whether an object will be ellipsoidal or not; Saturn's icy moon Mimas is ellipsoidal (though no longer in hydrostatic equilibrium), but Neptune's larger moon Proteus, which is similarly composed but colder because of its greater distance from the Sun, is irregular.
 In addition, the much larger Iapetus is ellipsoidal but does not have the dimensions expected for its current speed of rotation, indicating that it was once in hydrostatic equilibrium but no longer is, and the same is true for Earth's moon.
 Even Mercury, universally regarded as a planet, is not in hydrostatic equilibrium.
 Thus the IAU definition is not taken literally even by the IAU, as it includes Mercury as a planet; its requirement for hydrostatic equilibrium is in practice ignored in favour of a requirement for roundedness.

 Double planets and moons

 Simulated oblique view of the Pluto–Charon system, showing that Pluto orbits a point outside itself.
 The two bodies are mutually tidally locked.

-The IAU definition specifically excludes satellites from the category of dwarf planet, though it does not directly define the term "satellite".
+The International Astronomical Union definition specifically excludes satellites from the category of dwarf planet, though it does not directly define the term "satellite".
 In the original draft proposal, an exception was made for Pluto and its largest satellite, Charon, which possess a barycenter outside the volume of either body.
 The initial proposal classified Pluto–Charon as a double planet, with the two objects orbiting the Sun in tandem.
 However, the final draft made clear that, even though they are similar in relative size, only Pluto would currently be classified as a dwarf planet.